akshatm1/Dotfiles-Public/README.md

 ```bash
 ./bootstrap.sh
 ```
+Here is the basic rundown of what packages bootstrap.sh will install if it's not installed on your system:

+* base
+* base-devel
+* networkmanager
+* bluez
+* bluez-utils
+* pipewire-alsa
+* pipewire-jack
+* pulseaudio
+* pavucontrol
+* wireplumber
+* git
+* github-cli
+* sudo
+* wget
+* curl
+* unzip
+* unrar
+* alacritty
+* thunar
+* firefox
+* evince
+* neovim
+* fastfetch
+* htop
+* grim
+* wl-clipboard
+* xclip
+* tumbler
+* brightnessctl
+* pamixer
+* hyprland-workspaces
+* waybar
+* rofi
+* swww
+* dunst
+* pywal
+* papirus-icon-theme
+* catppuccin-gtk-theme-mocha
+* lxappearance
+* gtk-engine-murrine
+* aylurs-gtk-shell-git
+* bibata-cursor-theme-bin
+* ttf-fira-code
+* ttf-firacode-nerd
+* ttf-jetbrains-mono
+* ttf-dejavu-nerd
+* otf-font-awesome

+Some are stupidly simple like base or base-devel but just to make sure, I added them as well.

-**NOTE:** I have removed hyprland-bin from bootstrap.sh because it caused problems when I was testing my script in a VM, please refer to the original [Hyprland](https://wiki.hypr.land) website for instructions before running the bootstrap script file.
+**NOTE:** I have removed hyprland-bin from bootstrap.sh because it caused problems when I was testing my script in a VM, please first refer to the original [Hyprland Wiki](https://wiki.hypr.land) website for instructions to install Hyprland before running the bootstrap script file.

 ---

 ### Alternate Approach

-The caveman approach I use is first backing up my current .config/ directory and .bashrc file:
+The caveman approach you can use is first backing up my current .config/ directory and .bashrc file if you have any:

 ```bash
 mv ~/.config/ ~/.config_bak/